Wastewater Treatment Challenges and Solutions

 What are some of the foreseeable changes you anticipate within your client portfolio in the industry?

-I think we have an opportunity here at Snyder to work with our clients to reduce our waste streams, reduce our waste loads and hopefully we make a better product for the client.
-Cause that’s really our ultimate goal is to see the success of our client.
+I think we have an opportunity here at Snyder to work with our clients to reduce our waste streams, reduce our waste loads, and hopefully make a better product for the client.
+Because that’s really our ultimate goal is to see the success of our client.